aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 **Add Search**

-You can add a serarch functionality to your app.
+You can add a search functionality to your app.
 This is very easy by adding a `@searchable` directive in your GraphQL schema.
-Learn more about this [here](https://aws-amplify.github.io/docs/cli/graphql#searchable).
+Learn more about [here](https://aws-amplify.github.io/docs/cli/graphql#searchable).

-**Add Image**
+**Add Images**

-You can enable an image attachment feature for todo items.
+You can add an image attachment feature for todo items.
 This can be simply done by enabling complex object types in your GraphQL schema.
 Learn more about [here](https://aws-amplify.github.io/docs/cli/graphql#s3-objects).